 There are also a number of agreements, called Optional Protocols, which strengthen the Convention and add further unique rights for children.

 Unicef is the only organisation working for children recognised by the Convention.
-All UN member states except for the United States and South Sudan have ratified the Convention.
+All UN member states except for the United States have ratified the Convention (Somalia is in the process of finalising ratification of the Convention).
 The UK signed it in 1990, and it came into UK law in 1992.

 The UN Committee on the Rights of the Child is in charge of making sure that the Convention is properly observed by the countries who have signed it.
 Find out more about the Committee’s work.